GeyserExtensionists/GeyserModelEngine/README_EN.md

 <img src="docsimg/example2.jpg" width="500">

-Will `geysermodelenginepackgenerator` generated `generated_pack.zip` put into the `GeyserSpigot/packs` directory is installed

-As a final step, reload Geyser or restart the server to load the resource pack
+final step, reload Geyser or restart the server to load the resource pack

+# tips

-Pay attention!
+* Pay attention!
 It is packaged by detecting the number of models and will not execute if the number does not change.

-To repackage it is recommended to delete `generated_pack.zip` and change the uuid or version
+* To repackage it is recommended to delete `generated_pack.zip` and change the uuid or version
+* instead of dropping the package into the `geyser/packs` directory, it will load pack itself

 # The end